HSchmale16/UsefulScripts/readme.md

   into your project directory for use, and called by your build system before starting your build. `autoversion.h`
-* C++ class creation script, which prepares the skeleton of a class and a skeleton implementation of it putting the declaration and implementation is seperate files. `makelass.pl`
+* C++ class creation script, which prepares the skeleton of a class and a skeleton implementation of it, putting the declaration and implementation in seperate files. `makelass.pl`

 # Licience
 You may use these scripts in any way you want for free.
 However, you